RTEMS/rtems-docs/eng/vc-users.rst

   cd rtems
-  git remote add upstream https://gitlab.rtems.org/rtems/rtos/rtems.git git fetch upstream git pull upstream master git push
+  git remote add upstream https://gitlab.rtems.org/rtems/rtos/rtems.git git fetch upstream git pull upstream main git push
-  ## If you want to track RTEMS on your personal master branch,
+  ## If you want to track RTEMS on your personal main branch,
-  ## you should only push changes to origin/master that you pull
+  ## you should only push changes to origin/main that you pull
   ## from upstream.
 The basic workflow should look something like:
-  git checkout master
+  git checkout main
-  git pull upstream master
+  git pull upstream main
   git push
   git checkout -b anewbranch
   ## Repeat: do work, git commit -a